angular/components/src/cdk/testing/test-harnesses.md

 [`ProtractorHarnessEnvironment`](https://github.com/angular/components/blob/master/src/cdk/testing/protractor/protractor-harness-environment.ts#L16)
 implementations in Angular CDK serve as good examples of implementations of this interface.

-#### Handling change detection batching
+#### Handling auto change detection status
-In order to support the `manualChangeDetection` and `parallel` APIs, your environment should install a handler for change detection batching.
+In order to support the `manualChangeDetection` and `parallel` APIs, your environment should install a handler for the auto change detection status.

-When your environment wants to start handling change detection batching it can call `handleChangeDetectionBatching(handler)`.
-The handler function will receive a `ChangeDetectionBatchingStatus` which has two properties:
+When your environment wants to start handling the auto change detection status it can call `handleAutoChangeDetectionStatus(handler)`.
+The handler function will receive a `AutoChangeDetectionStatus` which has two properties:

-* `isBatching: boolean` - Indicates whether change detection is batching.
-When change detection is batching, your environment's `forceStabilize` method should act as a no-op.
+* `isDisabled: boolean` - Indicates whether auto change detection is currently disabled.
+When true, your environment's `forceStabilize` method should act as a no-op.
 This allows users to trigger change detection manually instead.
 * `onDetectChangesNow?: () => void` - If this optional callback is specified, your environment should trigger change detection immediately and call the callback when change detection finishes.

-If your environment wants to stop handling change detection batching it can call `stopHandlingChangeDetectionBatching()`.
+If your environment wants to stop handling auto change detection status it can call `stopHandlingAutoChangeDetectionStatus()`.